1942Spectre/Investment_Helper/README.md

 ### 5- Plot your assets

 You can run the plot_assets file from the command line or you can simply execute the plot_assets.bat file if you are in windows.

+## Further Development

+Sınce I only have the basic api plan, I could not improve the daily procedure file.
+Normally, my plan was to create a procedure that runs on startup and records the every day passed since the last time procedure was run.
+Sınce I don't have a better api key, I could not test that but if you are interested in this functionality and need my help, feel free to contact me.

+afsin1942@icloud.com